-The scope of the state and federal laws and regulations to which we are subject are often vague and broad, and their applications and interpretations are often uncertain and conflicting.
+The scope of the federal, state and local laws and regulations to which we are subject is often vague and broad, and their applications and interpretations are often uncertain and conflicting.
 Compliance with these disparate laws and regulations requires us to structure our business and services differently in certain jurisdictions.
-Additionally, these laws and regulations are evolving, and changes in, or new interpretations of, such laws could require us to significantly change the ways we currently structure our business and services.
-These laws and regulations could also make it more difficult for us to convert our transactional customers to subscribers or attract new subscribers to grow our subscription services.
+Additionally, these laws and regulations are frequently evolving, and challenges to, changes in, or new interpretations of, such laws and regulations could restrict the types of products and services that we can offer or the prices we can charge or require us to significantly change the ways we currently structure our business and services.
+For instance, as of the date of this filing, the nationwide preliminary injunction against enforcement of the Corporate Transparency Act's beneficial ownership information report rule is paused and the deadline for compliance is extended.
+However, the reporting rule remains subject to legal challenges and the future of the CTA and its mandate to file beneficial ownership information with the Financial Crimes Enforcement Network, as well as our Beneficial Ownership Information Report offering, remains uncertain.
+These laws and regulations to which we are subject could also make it more difficult for us to convert our transactional customers to subscribers or attract new subscribers to grow our subscription services.
 We dedicate significant management time and expense to dealing with these issues and we expect that these issues will continue to be a significant focus as we expand into other services and jurisdictions.

-In addition, any failure or perceived failure by us to comply with applicable laws and regulations may subject us to regulatory inquiries, claims, suits and prosecutions.
+Any failure or perceived failure by us to comply with applicable laws and regulations may subject us to regulatory inquiries, claims, suits and prosecutions.
 We have also incurred in the past, and expect to incur in the future, costs associated with responding to, defending, resolving, and/or settling proceedings, particularly those related to UPL, competitor claims and the provision of our services more generally.
 We can give no assurance that we will prevail in such regulatory inquiries, claims, suits and prosecutions on commercially reasonable terms or at all.
 Responding to, defending and/or settling regulatory inquiries, claims, suits and prosecutions may be time-consuming and divert management and financial resources or have other adverse effects on our business.
 A negative outcome in any of these proceedings may result in claims, changes to or discontinuance of some of our services, potential liabilities or additional costs that could have a material adverse effect on our business, results of operations, financial condition, future prospects and brand.